 Eyelid malposition is another common cause.
 Ectropion, the outward turning of the lower lid, prevents the punctum from making proper contact with the tear lake.
 Entropion, punctal stenosis, and canalicular obstruction from previous infections or topical medications are other possibilities that each require different management from NLDO.

 Operating on the lacrimal drainage system when the problem is actually dry eye or eyelid malposition doesn’t help and may cause unnecessary complications.
-A thorough assessment by an oculoplastic ophthalmologist before any surgery is essential.
+A thorough assessment by an oculoplastic ophthalmologist before any surgery is important.

 Seek Prompt Assessment If You or Your Child Has